Malik Sher Bahadur: Early life

 Malik Sher Bahadur was born on 11 April 1911 into an Qutb Shahi family belonging to the Punjabi Awan tribe of Talagang Tehsil.
 His father, Malik Jehan Khan, served in the British Indian Army.

 Ancestry

 Malik Sher Bahadur's great-grandfather, Malik Khan Baig, was described as an "eminent personality of his family".
-He was a Naib Subedar and went with his irregular cavalry to serve the Army at Delhi during the Sepoy Mutiny of 1857.
+He was a Naib Subedar and went with his irregular cavalry to serve the British Army at Delhi during the Sepoy Mutiny of 1857.

 Personal life

 He had two daughters.
 His eldest son-in-law, Sarfraz Khan, was the son of Malik Mohammad Nawaz, while his second son-in-law, Brigadier Haq Nawaz Khan, was from Dab, Chakwal and serving in the Pakistan Army in 1971.

 Military career

 British Indian Army

 Malik Sher Bahadur joined the British Indian Army as a cadet in 1933 and was educated at the Indian Military Academy.
 He was commissioned into the army in 1936.